textpattern/textpattern-default-theme/extra-options-non-core/README.md

 You could also target IE 7 (or newer) if you so desired by amending the code `<!--[if lt IE 7]>` to `<!--[if lt IE 8]>` for example for IE 7 (the code `lt IE 8` means lower than IE 8).

+### Extra code option: google_plus1

+Add a Google +1 button to each of your articles.

+#### /extra-options-non-core/jquery/jquery.txp

+Paste the code from that form your default.article.txp form (around line 15 is recommended).
+Note that we are loading this as asynchronous JavaScript so it does not delay page rendering.

 ### Extra code option: jquery

 The ubiquitous [jQuery](http://jquery.com/) JavaScript library is used on thousands of sites worldwide.